TheFern2/vim-stackexchange/.devnotes/notes.md

 - fan out question body
 - dataclass to keep track of question start end lines
 - favorite / unfavorite question
+- data and temp dirs creation in code

+## March 13 2022

+new query
+- Open new queries in new buffers, s_ex_uuid
+- save questions query in dictionary by key uuid
+- when a new query comes in, check buffers, if one is closed, remove from dictionary

+- might be easier to save queries to files in plugin temp dir

+fromdate query
+- check if dates are sequential on json data (script)
+- check last date pulled
+- count how many questions the last file has, append new questions coming thru